Measuring Evidence against Exchangeability and Group Invariance with E-values: E-processes for group invariance

-\begin{rmk}[Comments on Theorem \ref{thm:infimum_of_martingales}] If the orbit $O$ of $X$ was known from the start (i.e. there is only one orbit), then taking the infimum is superfluous: we could immediately identify the orbit in which $X$ lands, and therefore simply run a martingale for $\textnormal{Unif}(O)$.
-In practice, the orbit of $X$ is often not known, but we may sequentially learn about it.
-The process described in Theorem \ref{thm:infimum_of_martingales} may be viewed as tracking a martingale for each candidate orbit that $X$ may eventually turn out to be a member of, and `dropping' martingales as soon as their associated orbit is no longer a candidate by setting them to $\infty$ so that they do not affect the infimum. \end{rmk}
+\begin{rmk}[Comments on Theorem \ref{thm:infimum_of_martingales}] If the orbit is known from the start (i.e. there is only one orbit) then we can take our e-process to be a $\textnormal{Unif}(O)$-martingale.
+As being a $\textnormal{Unif}(O)$-martingale does not restrict the behavior of the e-process outside of the orbit $O$, we suggest to impose $\varepsilon_n^O(y) = \infty$ for $y \not\in O$.
+This may be interpreted as `dropping' a martingale from the family as soon as its associated orbit is no longer a candidate to be the eventual orbit of the data, since this means they cannot affect a lower bound. \end{rmk}